Adamkadaban/howtowincptc/src/reporting/README.md

 - You want to include what attacks did not work in a report.
 	- That way, the company you're testing knows what you didn't test (what needs further testing) and they know what they're doing well.

+- Do not say "includes but is not limited to" or similar.
+Make sure that your lists, especially when detailing vulns and inventory, are complete.

 ### Report Elements

 - Include evidence of **all** findings